-As part of UC Berkeley’s commitment to preventing and responding to incidents of sexual violence and harassment on campus, the Tang center strives to reduce the impact of harm when incidents occur and provide guidance and information to the campus community.
+As part of UC Berkeley’s commitment to preventing and responding to incidents of sexual violence and harassment on campus, UHS strives to reduce the impact of harm when incidents occur and provide guidance and information to the campus community.

 IF YOU ARE IN IMMEDIATE DANGER, CALL 911.